colin-bledsoe/colinbledsoe/content/posts/bread_and_brown_sugar/index.md

 </figure>
 </div>

-Now that we have laid the some suitable groundwork, we are prepared to build off of our basic knowledge and attempt to explain the observed brown sugar behavior.
+Now that we have laid a suitable foundation, we are prepared to build off of our basic knowledge and attempt to explain the observed brown sugar behavior.

-Rather than a system of pure water and air, we must now consider brown sugar (molasses and crystalline sucrose), bread (complex carbohydrates), air, and water.

-For pure components, we use vapor pressure, for more complicated compounds, clever scientists have come up with a measure called water activity.
+Rather than a simple system of pure water and air, we must now consider brown sugar (molasses and crystalline sucrose), bread (complex carbohydrates), air, and water.
+Clever scientists have come up with a measure called water activity.

 Above I mentioned molecules having enough energy.
 The amount of energy required is dependent on the molecular weight and the strength of interaction with neighboring molecules.
 Temperature is a measure of the distribution of kinetic energy of each molecule in the system.

+Smaller molecules take less energy to escape, molecules with less bonding interactions take less energy to escape.

 <div class="flex justify-center">
 <figure class="gblog-post__figure">